globulion/globulion.github.io/cv.md

 <cite><a target="_blank" rel="noopener noreferrer" href="https://doi.org/10.1063/1.5051995">
 <strong>Promising approach to fragmentation of electronic density</strong></a></cite>.
 <br>
-In this paper which I am a sole author, I mark my original approach to fragmentation of electronic density.
-It paves a way for new strategies of fragmentation that were not explored in the past, potentially leading to more efficient electronic structure calculations of large systems.
+In this work I establish my approach to fragmentation of electronic density.
+It is a basis for new strategies of fragmentation that were not explored in the past, potentially leading to more efficient electronic structure calculations of large systems.
 </p>